okta/okta-signin-widget/README.md

 ### Hooks

 Asynchronous callbacks can be invoked before or after a specific view is rendered.
-Hooks can be used to add custom logic such as tracking, logging, or additional user input.
-Normal execution is blocked while the hooks is executing and will resume after the Promise returned from the hook function resolves.
+Hooks can be used to add custom logic such as instrumentation, logging, or additional user input.
+Normal execution is blocked while the hook function is executing and will resume after the Promise returned from the hook function resolves.
 Hooks can be added via config, as shown below, or at runtime using the [before](#before) or [after](#after) methods.
 The full list of views can be found in [RemediationConstants.js](https://github.com/okta/okta-signin-widget/blob/master/src/v2/ion/RemediationConstants.js#L19).

 ```javascript
 // Hooks can be set in config